noltron000-coursework/herd-immunity/README.md

 - Please do not change the random seed set throughout the project!
 	The seed is currently set to 42 at the top of each file.

-This will also help you compare your results with your peers!
+This will also help you compare your results with your peers.

 ### Secondary Objective
 Your secondary objective is to analyze the data that your simulation generates.